TiagoJeronimo/drover/README.md

-Hello!

-Here I present my version of the search page from [Drover Search Page](https://www.joindrover.com/cars/search).
+This project presents a version of the [Drover Search Page](https://www.joindrover.com/cars/search).

-As I didn't get much time I tried to make a bit of everything.
-We have some filters and the list of cars resulting from the search of those filters.
+In the presented page you can search for cars using the filters available, you can also navigate on this list using the bellow pagination buttons.

+The dropdowns and the location input where made using the package [Semantic UI React](https://react.semantic-ui.com/)

-For most of the components I implemented some snapshot tests, you can check below how to run them.
+Most of the components have snapshot tests, you can check below how to run them.

-For the sake of simplicity of the design of the dropdowns and the location input I used the package [Semantic UI React](https://react.semantic-ui.com/)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Finally, this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts